-The task shown in Figure 1B, in the version in which the subject cannot influence the length of time that the dots are shown, is one of sensory discrimination.
-Here, noisy and, therefore, unreliable evidence provided by motion-processing areas in the visual system has to be used to make as good a decision as possible to maximize reward.
-It maps onto the basic task in the case in which the rules are known, but the c_i inputs associated with the states are only partially informative about the states (because of the effects of noise).
+The task shown in figure 1B, in the version that the subject cannot influence the length of time that the dots are shown, is one of sensory discrimination.
+Here, noisy and therefore unreliable evidence provided by motion-processing areas in the visual system has to be used to make as good a decision as possible to maximize reward.
+It maps onto the basic task in the case that the rules are known, but the inputs c_i associated with the states are only partially informative about the states (because of the effects of noise).

-Variants of this task-notably, ones involving the detection of a very weak sensory signal in the face of noise in the processing of input-are among the most intensively studied quantitative psychophysical tasks; it was because of this that they came to be used to elucidate the neural underpinnings of decision making.
+Variants of this task, notably ones involving the detection of a very weak sensory signal in the face of noise in the processing of input are among the most intensively studied quantitative psychophysical tasks; it was because of this that they came to be used to elucidate the neural underpinnings of decision-making.